To main content

 Additive manufacturing (3D printing)

 Additive manufacturing (AM, often referred to as"3D printing") is a class of fast-growing production technologies which provide new opportunities for the industry and other sectors, such as healthcare.
-(However, models and prototypes is still an important area for some AM technologies.)
 SINTEF has many activities in the AM field, together with Norwegian and international industry.

-What is SINTEF doing in the AM field?
+What is SINTEF doing in the field of Additive Manufacturing?

 Some key words about SINTEF's expertise and projects: